Brighton94/spatter-analysis-ml/README.md

 -   Fully data-driven deep-learning approaches (e.g. vision-transformers) often require very large datasets - not always available in research or industrial settings.
 -   By introducing physics-guided ML, this project demonstrates a middle ground: combining domain knowledge with ML to reduce data requirement while maintaining - or improving - predictive power.
 -   This approach may be more accessible for researchers and practitioners working with limited data, and can facilitate real-time defect monitoring in actual manufacturing environments.

-## Suitable Use Cases

-This code is useful if you:

--   work on LPBF (or similar additive-manufacturing) defect analysis / monitoring,
--   want a reproducible pipeline combining physics-based feature engineering with ML,
--   aim to reproduce or extend the experiments from the paper,
--   prefer data-efficient, interpretable ML rather than large “black-box” vision networks.

 ## Contributors and Future Extensions